GarciaInes/Scrum-Mastering/Planning/Questions.md

 ### What can be committed

+* What can we feasibly consume?
-* Minimum to get us started
+* What is the minimum to get us started?
+* Do we have enough to get started?
 * What can we show as working product on Friday?
 * How could easiest document what we are about to do?